-1) In the event of any violation determined before, during or after a show, the exhibitor and animal may, in the discretion of The Delaware State Fair, be assessed sanctions and penalties outlined elsewhere in the Livestock

-Handbook or in the case of a violation of Par.
+- 1) In the event of any violation determined before, during or after a show, the exhibitor and animal may, in the discretion of The Delaware State Fair, be assessed sanctions and penalties outlined elsewhere in the Livestock Handbook or in the case of a violation of Par.
 C1-Drug Administration and Par.
 C2-Unapproved Drug Use hereunder, the Fair may opt for imposing the penalty of disqualification of the exhibitor and/or his or her animal(s).
-The Delaware State Fair will provide the disqualified exhibitor with a Notice of Disqualification setting forth the specific reasons for the disqualification.

-- 2) In the event of a disqualification, the exhibitor of the disqualified animal shall be subject to the following penalties: - i.
+The Delaware State Fair will provide the disqualified exhibitor with a Notice of Disqualification setting forth the specific reasons for the disqualification. - 2) In the event of a disqualification, the exhibitor of the disqualified animal shall be subject to the following penalties:

+- i.
 For a first-time offense and disqualification: - (i) Forfeiture of all monetary awards including sale proceeds associated with the exhibitor for the current Delaware State Fair.
 The exhibitor also forfeits the rights to any product resulting therefrom. - (ii) Return of all trophies and non-monetary awards associated with the exhibitor for the current Delaware State Fair. - (iii) Forfeiture of all titles associated with the exhibitor for the current Delaware State Fair. - (iv) A ban from competing in any competitive event at The Delaware State Fair for the following year, unless the animal is disqualified for testing positive for a drug, family of drugs, or substances prohibited by 21 C.F.R. § 530.41, in which case the ban shall be for the lifetime of the exhibitor. - ii.
 For a second or subsequent offense and disqualification: - (i) All of the penalties above in Par.
 E2i (i-iv), plus the exhibitor shall be subject to a ban from competing in any competitive event at The Delaware State Fair for the following three (3) years, unless the animal is disqualified for testing positive for a drug, family of drugs, or substances prohibited by 21 C.F.R. § 530.41, in which case the ban shall be for the lifetime of the exhibitor. - iii.
 In the event of a disqualification under this rule, there shall be no adjustment to any remaining placements in a given class, show or contest. - f.
-APPEAL OF DISOUALIFICATION - 1) A disqualified exhibitor may appeal any disqualification by following the procedure outlined in the Exhibitor's Right of Appeal (Exhibit K) separately set forth in this Livestock Handbook. - 2.
+APPEAL OF DISQUALIFICATION - 1) A disqualified exhibitor may appeal any disqualification by following the procedure outlined in the Exhibitor's Right of Appeal (Exhibit K) separately set forth in this Livestock Handbook. - 2.
 All market animals must be tagged and weighed.
 You must be able to control your animal when they are out of the vehicle.
 Rate of gain contests will be available once again this year.
 For questions regarding tagging, please contact the Livestock Chairman, Bob Moore.
-The 2023 tagging dates are as follows:
+The 2024 tagging dates are as follows:

-Saturday May 6, 2023 Newark - Cook's Farm 8AM - 11AM
+Saturday May 4, 2024 Newark - Cook's Farm 8AM - 11AM

-Saturday May 13, 2023 Fairgrounds 8AM - 11AM
+Saturday May 11, 2024 Fairgrounds 8AM - 11AM

-Tuesday May 23, 2023 Fairgrounds 5PM - 8PM
+Tuesday May 28, 2024 Fairgrounds 5PM - 8PM

-3. All junior market animal exhibitors MUST complete a Youth for the Quality Care of Animals (YQCA) training certification class (online or in-person), unless they have an existing Youth Pork Quality Assurance (YPQA) certification that is valid through July 29, 2023.
-The YQCA training certification course can be done either in person or online, but must be completed to enter a market animal in the 2023 Delaware State Fair.
+- a.
+After the conclusion of all tagging dates, ownership of a DSF tagged market animal (as denoted on the tagging sheet) may NOT be transferred.
+All taggings are final. - 3.
+All junior market animal exhibitors MUST complete a Youth for the Quality Care of Animals (YQCA) training certification class (online or in-person), unless they have an existing Youth Pork Quality Assurance (YPQA) certification that is valid through July 27, 2024.
+The YQCA training certification course can be done either in person or online, but must be completed to enter a market animal in the 2024 Delaware State Fair.
 Exhibitors will be asked upon entry to provide their YQCA certification before moving forward with their entries.